-How to Care for Combination Skin the Right WayNovember 08, 2021
+How to Care for Combination Skin the Right WayDecember 15, 2022

 If your skin is dry in some areas and oily in others, you most likely have a combination skin type.
 When you have combination skin, it can be challenging to create a skincare routine that can address both dryness and an excess of oil.
 You may find that some products are too hydrating, while others get rid of too much oil, leaving your skin flaky and irritated.
 Needless to say, having combo skin can be quite a balancing act.
-To help you achieve comfortable, healthy skin, we’re sharing a few tips on how to care for combination skin and create a routine that works for you.
+To help you achieve comfortable, healthy skin, we’re sharing everything you need to know about combination skin, below.

 STEP 1: Cleanse Gently

 It’s best to use skincare products tailored to your specific needs, and this is especially true for combination skin types.
 Morning and night, use a gentle cleanser to rid your skin’s surface of dirt, excess oils and lingering impurities.
-It can be creamy or gel-based, as long as it’s non-irritating.
-We like the CeraVe Acne Foaming Cream Cleanser.
-The best type of cleanser for combination skin is one that can cleanse and mattify your T-zone — and other oily areas — without over-drying your cheeks.
+It can be creamy, foaming or gel-based, as long as it’s non-irritating.
+To help prevent blemishes in oily areas, we like the CeraVe Acne Foaming Cream Cleanser.
+The best type of cleanser for combination skin is one that can cleanse and balance oil without over-drying your cheeks or other dry patches.
 At night, always remove your makeup with a makeup remover wipe or cleansing water first.
 This helps ensure that your pores are free from buildup while you sleep.

-After cleansing, help to restore your skin’s optimal pH levels with a nourishing toner.
+After cleansing, a toner can help to restore and balance your skin’s pH levels.
 Look for one formulated to help hydrate dry skin and minimize oil at the same time, like the L'Oréal Paris Revitalift Derm Intensives 5 Percent Glycolic Acid Peeling Toner.
 It refreshes and smoothes your complexion while removing excess residue.

 STEP 3: Moisturize Often

 Having combination skin isn’t an excuse to skip moisturizer.
 Similar to SPF, all skin types need hydration.
 Stick to oil-free moisturizers that won’t add additional grease to your T-zone.
 The La Roche-Posay Effaclar Mat Mattifying Moisturizer helps to target oil for a dual mattifying and pore-refining action, making it a great base to wear underneath makeup.
-If you prefer a gel formula, try the Garnier Hyalu-Aloe Hydrating Serum Gel or the Farmacy Beauty Daily Greens Oil-Free Gel Moisturizer.
+If you prefer a gel formula, try the Biossance Squalane + Probiotic Gel Moisturizer for a more lightweight finish.

 STEP 4: Protect With SPF